Monday, 2 October 2017

 Orange Cake says ‘We still do’

-We were invited to a Renewal of wedding vows ceremony recently.
-The venue was the in a room I know well, The Great Kitchen in The Mansion House Doncaster which now serves as Doncaster's Registry Office.
+We were invited to a Renewal of wedding vows ceremony at a venue was the in a room I know well, The Great Kitchen in The Mansion House Doncaster which now serves as Doncaster's Registry Office.

 I did some filming with a group of university students studying for their media degrees so I was pleased to see the Kitchen Range still proudly in place alongside display cabinets in its reconfiguration as a wedding venue.

 Renewing your vows has been around in Italy for some time and is a way to celebrate marriage after any length of time 2, 5, 10, 25 or 50 years together.
 You want the world to know you’d do it all over again.
 So, it called for a suitable cake at the ‘We still do’ party afterwards.
-C and J left it to me to choose so I baked one of my favourites, Grandma’s Orange Cake.
+C and J just wanted something simple so I baked one of my favourites, Grandma’s Orange Cake.
 It’s such a versatile cake and fits any occasion.

 12 oz (175g) butter